Black Box Car Insurance Quotes for Young Drivers

 Usually, black box insurance providers will send you a link to an online dashboard or a smartphone app.
-You can look at your driving stats – and analyse your strengths and weaknesses.
-By working on your weak points, you can improve your driving skills and lower your insurance premiums!
+You can analyse your driving stats and your strengths and weaknesses.
+Working on your weak points can improve your driving skills and lower your insurance premiums!

 Drive safely to save money

 It’s vital to remember that insurers want you to drive safely.
 It’s in their best interest that you don’t get in an accident (and it’s in yours, too!)

 Don’t think black box insurance means you must drive well under the speed limit, though.
 As long as you follow the rules of the road, black box insurance is a great way to lower your insurance premium.

 It’s worth noting – your insurer will only use your driving data to calculate your premiums.
 It will not share your data with the police unless requested as part of a criminal investigation.

 Are there different kinds of telematics insurance devices?

 Yep!
 There are a few types of telematics devices available